Admissions and Visiting Campus

-The University will continue to follow Minnesota’s guidelines for events and gatherings, as well as additional guidelines from the Safely Returning to Campus Committee.
+The University will continue to follow the guidelines provided by the Safely Returning to Campus Committee.

-- The University will not host any outside events from external organizations.
+- The University has returned to hosting outside events from external organizations.

-- The Chapel will be open for weddings, funerals, and religious services per MDH guidelines.
-It will not be open for general use.
+- The Chapel will be open for weddings, funerals, religious services and select other events.